 General and Economic Risks Potential Consequences Active Risk Management Measure It is possible that the value of the Fund's investments will be adversely influenced by the following factors: The value of the assets of the Fund (and your investment) may be detrimentally affected by any of these factors.
 We will perform due diligence and feasibility assessments to select quality investments.
-We will also, where possible, maintain appropriate insurance cover in A downturn in the Australian property market; respect of the Fund's assets and review the adequacy of cover at least annually.
-We will also maintain and regularly review computer systems and other information communication technologies to ensure we can prevent, prepare for, respond to and recover from a cyber-attack.
-Interest rate fluctuations The passing of statutes, regulations and government policy adversely affecting the value of the properties or the taxation or structure of Fund; The regulator cancelling the Fund's scheme registration; , Economic downturn; Social and technological change; or Natural phenomena, terrorist and cyber attacks and force majeure.
+We will also, where possible, maintain A downturn in the Australian property market; appropriate insurance cover in respect of the Fund's assets and review the adequacy of cover at Interest rate fluctuations least annually.
+We will also maintain The passing of statutes, regulations and government policy adversely affecting the value of the properties or the taxation or structure of Fund; and regularly review computer systems and other information communication technologies to ensure we can prevent, prepare for, respond to and recover from a cyber-attack.
+The regulator cancelling the Fund's scheme registration; Cyber-attack.
+Economic downturn; Social and technological change; or Natural phenomena, terrorist and cyber attacks and force majeure.
 The effects of taxation on Unitholders set out in Section 8 can be complex and may change over time.
 Unitholders should seek professional tax advice in relation to their own position.
 We have sought the opinion of taxation advisers in relation to the proposed structure of the Fund.
 Change in laws or government policy.
 Changes in Federal and State Government policy and legislation, including changes to the taxation system, may affect the performance and returns derived from the Fund's assets, together with the ability to make cash distributions.
 The Manager has sought tax advice from taxation professionals prior to launching the Fund and will seek where possible to address any unexpected impact resulting from a change in taxation once it is considered and implemented.
 A service provider, including any related party of ours, may default in the performance of its services to the Fund.
 Enforcement of the contractual arrangements with the service provider and replacement of services may result in additional cost to the Fund and reduce investment returns.
 As part of the due diligence process, we will make sufficient enquires as to the suitability of a service provider, including any of our related parties, and enter into formal contracts with them.
 The Responsible Entity or key service providers may lose key personnel such that their ability to perform their statutory and contractual duties may be impaired or be materially affected.
 This could have an adverse effect on the investment performance of a property construction or the Fund as a whole.
 We pride ourselves on having a friendly, down-to-earth and committed working environment to support our staff.
 In the event of loss of key personnel external providers can assist to cover any gaps in service or expertise pending their replacement.
-Service providers will remain bound to perform their contractual obligations notwithstanding any staff changes.
+Service providers will remain bound to perform their contractual obligations their contractual obligations notwithstanding any staff changes.